List of football clubs in Zambia

 The following is an incomplete list of association football clubs based in Zambia.
 Clubs are grouped by their current league tier for clarity.
 The league system is organised by the Football Association of Zambia (FAZ), which administers the top three tiers of Zambian football.
 For a complete alphabetical listing, see :Category:Football clubs in Zambia.

-Zambia Super League (2024–25)
+Zambia Super League (2025–26)

 The Zambia Super League is the highest division of football in Zambia.
+The teams that competed in this division in the 2025–26 season were: